holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 </p>
 <br>

 2. After selecting all the files.
 Right click using your mouse’s right button on any of the highlighted files to open a new menu.
 In this new menu, select “**Compress to ZIP file**”.
-Selecting this option will open a pop-up with a progress bar showing your files being compressed.
-This process will create a single .zip file containing all the files you selected in **Step 1.**
+This option will open a pop-up with a progress bar showing your compressed files.
+This process will create a single .zip file containing your selected files in **Step 1**.

 <br>
 <p align="center">